At Alert Level 2, the following rules apply:

 We have created this page to provide you and your whānau with reliable information to make informed decisions about the vaccine.

 The vaccine that we have secured in Aotearoa is called Pfizer.
 There is enough of it in the country for all adults to be immunised.
-We will need two doses of the vaccine, three-weeks apart, for it to work properly.
+We will need two doses of the vaccine, six-weeks apart, for it to work properly.

 The vaccine works by teaching the body’s immune system to recognise pathogens (disease-causing organisms) without causing illness to the body’s immune system.
 It then remembers this pathogen and when/if the infection occurs at a later date, the body will fight the infection faster.